Skip to content

 git_changed_files

-Purpose: Get list of changed files without diffs
+Purpose: Get list of changed files (no diffs)

 Returns: Simple file list